NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/User Manual/user_manual.md

 #### 1. Introduction

-The User Manual contains all essential information for the user to make full use of the project - Visulaising Transport Networks, developed as part of ENGR 301 and ENGR 302.
+The User Manual contains all essential information for the user to make full use of the project - Visualising Transport Networks, developed as part of the coursework of ENGR 301 and ENGR 302.
 This manual includes a description of the system functions and capabilities, contingencies and alternate modes of operation, and step-by-step procedures for system access and use. <br>

 ##### 1.1	Purpose and Scope
 This section provides a description of the purpose and scope of the User Manual. <br>